Anudha/Chromium-course/chromium-course-unit-4/lectures/unit-4-security/README.md

 **Weeks 9–10 · Lectures 17–20**

-This unit is about why Chromium is structured the way it is from a security perspective, and how the mechanisms that enforce that structure actually work.
+This unit is about why Chromium is structured the way it is from a security perspective, and how the mechanisms that enforce that structure  work.
 Students leaving Unit IV should be able to reason from first principles about what an attacker with a renderer compromise can and cannot do — and cite the specific mechanism that stops each action.

 The four lectures form a deliberate arc: